-Fired by their new faith, the believers began to evangelize.
-The movement rapidly spread to South Germany and the Netherlands.
-The official churches immediately opposed the movement and scoffed at them as “Anabaptizers,” which literally means RE-baptisers.
+Fired by their new faith, the believers began to spread the word to others.
+The movement rapidly spread to south Germany and the Netherlands.
+The official churches immediately opposed the movement and scoffed at them as “Anabaptisers,” which literally means RE-baptisers.

 The state was intolerant of the movement because it defied the government-run church.
 Many Anabaptist leaders were martyred.
 Thousands died gruesome deaths over the next fifty years.

 Small groups of Anabaptists lived without the right to own property or to meet publicly for worship.
 Some fled, many to Russia and North America, seeking freedom to live their faith according to their consciences.
-From the 16th to the 19th century the movement grew little.
+From the 16th to the 19th century the movement hardly grew.

 Today the Anabaptist-Mennonite family of faith has spread to sixty countries with more than 800,000 members.
 Due to the expanding missionary efforts of the last century, today nearly half of all Mennonites live in Africa, Asia, and Latin America, which is also where the church is experiencing the most rapid growth.